 - Decrease mental fatigue

-NOTE: Study has proven that 30 minutes a day of Theta meditation can naturally improve overall health and well-being.
+NOTE: The study has proven that 30 minutes a day of Theta meditation can naturally improve overall health and well-being.
 Theta meditation can also result in a reduced need for sleep.

 Delta brainwaves 0.1 Hz – 3.5 Hz